 The increase of the WHS penalties as a result of the adoption of the model WHS legislation and the shift of Dangerous Goods (DG) law enforcement activities to all DG duty holders instead of focusing on Prime Contractors (PC) may expose you to legal liabilities.For example, the new regime under the Work Health and Safety Act (NSW) brought with it a dramatic increase in the maximum available penalties.
 For reckless breaches which expose someone to a risk of death or injury, corporate offenders could be exposed to penalties of $3 million (5-fold increase).
 Company officers could face a penalty of up to $600,000 (10-fold increase) or five years imprisonment or both.The maximum available penalty has doubled in Victoria in 2016 making it higher than the maximum $3 million for the equivalent breach in other states.If you don’t have in-house experts to keep up to date with the many standards and changing legislation, without any outside help it can be really hard to get it right.Dangerous Goods Audits give you the assurance that you meet your obligations under the Dangerous Goods law, avoid business losses and protect your people, or at least will identify any gaps in your obligations.

 DLCS recognises that Dangerous Goods Audits require auditors with specialist knowledge.
 Apart from being familiar with Dangerous Goods legislation and OHS management systems, auditors require latest working knowledge of chemicals.
-DLCS will assign auditors who are CHMM certified (Certified Hazardous Materials Manager) as awarded by the Institute of Hazardous Materials Management (IHMM) and at least an Associate Member of the AIDGC (Australasian Institute of Dangerous Goods Consultants).
+DLCS will assign auditors who are at least approved as Members of the AIDGC (Australasian Institute of Dangerous Goods Consultants).
 Auditors typically will have a degree in chemistry/chemical engineering with industry knowledge.

 Thank you!
 Your submission has been received!